 Best value MBA programs

-This year, the University of Florida’s Warrington College of Business sits atop the Financial Times Global MBA Ranking 2020 for value for money, despite being ranked 34th overall.
-The school charges a resident tuition fee for its two-year MBA of $26,473, while non-residents pay $61,260; a fraction of the cost of some MBA programs in the US.
+The school charges a resident tuition fee for its two-year MBA of $26,473, while non-residents pay $61,260; a relatively low amount considering the average cost of a top MBA program.

 Though the US takes first and second place in the value for money ranking, European and UK schools performed strongly.
-Eight of the top 15 schools are in Europe or the UK; four of the schools are in the US.
+10 of the top 15 schools best value MBAs are in Europe or the UK (11 including the France campus at INSEAD), and three of the schools are located in the US.

 MBA ROI: European MBAs lead the way